nadeem07/myfiles/README.md

-# Node.js Hello World
+# Node.js

-This sample demonstrates a tiny Hello World node.js app for [App Service Web App](https://docs.microsoft.com/azure/app-service-web).
+This sample demonstrates sending mail using nodemailer

 # Contributing